The apostle Paul used the term ‘renewing of you mind’ in his letter to believers in Rome.

 Please note that the mind of an unsaved person is in agreement with the flesh.
 However it is not the mind, but the flesh (the body), that is being served.

-For those who are according to the flesh set their minds on the things of the flesh, but those who are according to the Spirit, the things of the Spirit.
+For those who are according to the flesh [the physical body] set their minds on the things of the flesh, but those who are according to the Spirit, the things of the Spirit.
 (Romans 8:5)

-However, as a born again person, you have received a new spirit, that is a new heart and a new soul, i.e., the mind.
-Your mind-set has been changed to one of being fixed on the Spirit.
+However, as a born again person, you have received a new spirit, that is, a new heart and a new soul, i.e., the mind.
+Your mindset has been changed to one of being fixed on the Spirit.
 The flesh, on the other hand, continues to make its lustful demands through the mind.
 When this happens, your mind is faced with a conflict … whether to obey the old desire of the flesh or the new way of the Spirit.
-If your mind is filled with physical, fleshly, pillars it can be easily persuaded to go along with the fleshly demand.
-It is, after all, the familiar way, and it was, or seemed to be, very satisfying.
-If your fleshly pillars had been put into a locker, the fleshly demands that are sure to come would find no partner in your mind.
+Remember that responding to the lusts of the flesh was normal for you before you were saved.
+Therefore, it is easy to slide back into the old ways, carry out one of those old desires and allow it to be reestablished in your mind.
+This can happen without your notice unless you are taking all of those fleshly thoughts captive to the obedience of Christ.

 Walk By the Spirit

-Your lifestyle as a born again believer is to be a reflection of your newly regenerated spirit, and the desires of the Holy Spirit within you.
+Your lifestyle, if you are a born again believer, is to be a reflection of your newly regenerated spirit.

-16 But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
+16 But I say, walk [speak and act] by the Spirit, and you will not carry out the desire of the flesh.

 17 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please.
 (Galatians 5:16-17)

-What then should your reaction be to the desires of the flesh that find their way into your mind?
+What then should your reaction be to the desires of the flesh that find their way into your mind after you are born again?
 Paul says you should sacrifice them … that is deny them … put them out of your mind.

 1 Therefore I urge you, brethren, by the mercies of God, to present your bodies [the flesh and its lustful desires] a living and holy sacrifice, acceptable to God, which is your spiritual [reasonable — KJV] service of worship.